 The GMOS-S EEV (no longer available) CCDs have significant fringing in the red.
 This page shows examples of fringe frames in imaging mode in the i'-filter and the z'-filter as well as science data before and after correction for the fringing.

-Recent fringe frames for both i' and z' are available from the Gemini Science Archive.
+Recent fringe frames for both i' and z' are available from the Gemini Observatory Archive.
 To retrieve either the raw or the processed frames one can follow these steps (eg.):

 - - in Filters enter either i_G0327 or z_G0328